A Haunting: Format

+Background and production

 A Haunting originally began as two feature-length specials, A Haunting in Connecticut and A Haunting in Georgia, which were developed by Allison Erkelens, who also served as head writer.
 The specials were executive produced by Tom Naughton and Nicolas Valcour for New Dominion Pictures.
 Based on strong ratings, A Haunting became a weekly series on the Discovery Channel in the Fall of 2005 and was produced by Larry Silverman.